 Wildlife Tourism Australia Policies

-David Newsome et al, in their book on Wildlife Tourism, point out that although we have some intentional conservation agreements (e.g. CITES, Ramsar, World Heritage), few policies on wildlife tourism exist at jurisdictional level, especially internationally.
-We hope this will be addressed in coming years, as wildlife tourism has the potential to both assist wildlife conservation and impact on wildlife and their habitats, and since mobile creatures such as birds and marine turtles don’t understand out political boundaries, agreements between nations would be very useful.
+However, David Newsome et al, in their book on Wildlife Tourism, point out that although we have some intentional conservation agreements (e.g. CITES, Ramsar, World Heritage), few policies on wildlife tourism exist at jurisdictional level, especially internationally.
+We hope this will be addressed in coming years, as wildlife tourism has the potential to both assist wildlife conservation and to have negative impact on wildlife and their habitats, and since mobile creatures such as birds, marine turtles and marine mammals have no concept of our political boundaries, further agreements between nations could significantly increase their protection.